-Emilia Roig, Najwa Magot, Fallon Cabral, in cooperation with ICI Berlin, and generously funded by the Hertie Foundation.
+Emilia Roig and Najwa Magot in cooperation with ICI Berlin, and generously funded by the Hertie Foundation.

 The event, like all events at the ICI Berlin, is open to the public, free of charge.
 The audience is presumed to consent to a possible recording on the part of the ICI Berlin.
 If you would like to attend the event yet might require assistance, please contact Event Management.